squeaktoy/hearth/DESIGN.md

 system for all non-essential components that all of its major subsystems are built on top of.
 This includes IPC, rendering, input handling, terminal management, and WebAssembly process execution itself.

+## Assets

+Assets are specialized host-side objects that are loaded from lump data.
+Examples of assets are WebAssembly modules, 3D meshes, images, and other formatted media that's used by host-side plugins.
+To load a lump, each plugin may register asset loaders into the runtime on initialization.
+Each asset loader defines a function that takes a binary blob as input and returns an asset object.
+Then, the runtime's asset store returns a shared pointer to that new asset object.
+Assets are cached by lump ID in the asset store, and old, unused lumps are freed to conserve system memory usage.
+The primary purpose of the lump system is to provide native plugin authors with a reusable utility for loading serialized data and objects from lumps.

 ## Rendering